-ActiveCampaign offers 40 responsive and modern-looking templates.
-They also let you modify the layouts, which adds flexibility to the templates, especially with all their customisation options.
-You can also type in HTML if you’re confident with that.
+ActiveCampaign offers 125+ responsive and modern-looking templates.
+They also let you modify the layouts, which adds flexibility to the templates, especially with all their customization options.
+You can also code in HTML if you’re confident with that.

-AWeber gives you a lot more options out of the box with 150 templates available in various color schemes.
-However, their designs look a bit outdated.
-Similarly, the editor feels a bit clunky and lacking in flexibility.
-For example, you can’t modify certain layouts to change the number of columns.
-HTML is also available.
+AWeber gives you a lot of options out of the box, with 150 templates available in various color schemes.
+However, the editor feels a bit clunky and lacking in flexibility.
+Like ActiveCampaign, HTML is also available.

 AWeber’s automations (confusingly called Campaigns) are a new addition and still a beta feature at the time of writing.
 You can apply tags to users when they subscribe to your list (for example: “interested in cheesecakes”) and you can segment your mailing lists accordingly.
 In short, it’s not the most advanced system there is.

 AWeber’s forms give you a lot of toys to play with, including fields of course, but also things like audio files, page redirects, videos and more.
-You also get a customisable Thank You page when users finish their subscription.
-Unfortunately, the templates look as dated as the ones for the newsletters themselves, and the forms aren’t super easy to set up.
+You also get a customizable thank you page when users finish their subscription.
+Unfortunately, the forms aren’t super easy to set up.

 …but we’ll still take it over AWeber, who offer nothing at all in this category.